dimagi/service-monitor/README.rst

 2. Service Type - Select "HTTP".
 3. Url - The url to invoke when checking for uptime.
 4. Email list - A pipe-delimited list of recipients of the notification emails for this service.
+5. Ping interval minutes - The number of minutes between each ping of the service.
+6. Timeout minutes - The number of minutes to wait before determining that the service has timed out.

 Design Overview
 ===============